marucjmar/ember-cli-tinymce/README.md

 ```

 #My reputation
-You can help me with my reputation, when you give me a star on github :+1:
+If you used and love this addon You can help me with my reputation, when you give me a star on github :+1:

 ## MIT License